Saturday, 18 January 2025

 Pot Melt Temperature Effects

-Viscosity is reduced with higher temperatures so increasing the flow and reducing the length of soak, although there are often some undesirable opacifying effects.
+Viscosity reduces with higher temperatures which increases the flow and reduces the length of soak, although there are often some undesirable opacifying effects at prolonged higher temperatures.

-The temperature used to empty the pot will need to be between 840C and 925C.
+The temperature used to empty the pot will need to be between 840C and 925C (1546F and 1700F).
 The problem with temperatures in the 900C to 925C range is that the hot colours tend to change, e.g., red opal tends to turn dark and sometimes become brown.
-Some transparent glasses also opacify.
-There is also the possibility that some of the glasses will change their compatibility.
+Some transparent hot colour glasses also opacify.
+There is also the possibility that some of these glasses will change their compatibility with others in the range.

-Also remember to give melts a longer than usual anneal as they will be thicker than 6mm at the centre - somtimes as much as twice the edge thickness.
+The best results seem to come from temperatures in the 840 to 850C range with longer soaks than would be required at 925C.
+Also remember to give melts a longer than usual anneal as they will be thicker than 6mm at the centre - sometimes as twice the edge thickness, which will require annealing for twice the thickest area.

 Pot Melt Schedule

-220C/hr to 677 for 30 minutes; this is a bubble squeeze temperature to allow larger bubbles to escape from the pot before melting begins.
+- 220C/hr to 677 (396F/hr to 1250F) for 30 minutes; the bubble squeeze temperature to allow larger bubbles to escape from the pot before melting begins.

-AFAP to 805C for 30 minutes; this is to allow thickness equalization and also to allow bubbles to pop and seal.
+- AFAP to 805C (AFAP to1482F) for 30 minutes; to allow thickness equalization and also to allow bubbles to pop and seal.

 Pot Melt Contamination